 People whose eligibility is determined using MAGI rules can claim pretax deductions to determine their MAGI taxable income.
 To claim a pretax deduction, verification of the amount is required.
-Verification sources such as pay stubs or other documentation from a person's employer can serve as acceptable documentation.
-See Section 16.3.2 PRETAX DEDUCTIONS for a list of pretax deductions.
+Verification sources such as pay stubs received during the last 30 days or other documentation from a person's employer can serve as acceptable documentation.
+See SECTION 16.3.2 PRETAX DEDUCTIONS for a list of pretax deductions.